vickyhella/vickyhella/README.md

 I'm a Technical Writer at [SUSE](https://www.suse.com/).
 Everything here is about documentation and translation.

-To put what I've learned into practice, I built [my own website](https://vickyhella.github.io/).
+To put what I've learned into practice and test different features, I built [my own website](https://vickyhella.github.io/).

 ## Working On